 In addition to the designated sites listed above, there are a significant number of heritage assets across which do not benefit from statutory protection.
-These are archaeological sites and buildings of historic interest that are recorded on the Devon County Historic Environment Record (HER) and/or on local lists maintained by the local planning authorities.
+These are archaeological sites and buildings of historic interest that are recorded on the Devon County Historic Environment Record (HER).
 There are 6,813 non-designated heritage assets in Teignbridge.
 These assets may range in date from Palaeolithic hand axes of up to a quarter of a million years ago, right up to defensive military structures of the later 20th century.
 They range in scale from find spots of single Roman coins, to extensive well-preserved examples of medieval field systems.
 Some of these heritage assets may be of equivalent significance to designated assets but have not yet been Listed, Registered or Scheduled.
 Others may be of regional, county or more local significance.